|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 After breakfast, we begin our journey into the desert.
 On the way we stop in the pretty village of Birkat Al Mauz for a short walk through its oasis of palm trees and date plantations.

 Day 12: Desert experience; Wani Bani Khalid; Turtle Watching

 Today we experience the thrills of dune driving in the desert.
 We cross the desert to Quahed on the coast.
-After enjoying a picnic lunch by the beach, we make our way to Wadi Bani Khalid, a beautiful oasis in the middle of barren mountains.
-We stop here to relax a bit and enjoy a swim in the beautiful turquoise pools.
+After enjoying a picnic lunch by the beach, we make our way to Wadi Bani Khalid, a beautiful oasis in the middle of barren mountains, where we will have some time to relax.

 Day 13: Sur, Dhow Building Yards; Wadi Tiwi

 After breakfast we proceed to Sur.
 Our first stop is the bustling fish market to see the catch of the day.
 From here we visit the dhow building yards, where we get to see these wooden boats being built by hand.
 We continue on to Bilad Sur Castle, built over 200 years ago and also Sunysilah Castle built over 300 years ago.
 Our day ends in Wadi Tiwi, a spectacular deep and narrow gorge carved out of the mountains, running between towering cliffs right down to the sea.
 Its old traditional villages, surrounded by lush plantations of dates and bananas are a great example of how the network of "aflaj" irrigation systems still work to this day.